This post may contain affiliate links, please read our disclosure policy.

 Easy Instant Pot Clam Chowder

 There is something about a nice bowl of soup that warms the soul.
 Soup is one of those comfort foods that automatically makes you feel better.
-The weather doesn’t need to be cool to enjoy a nice bowl of soup, in fact, this recipe is inspired by our favorite soup that we get every summer at The Cove in Leland, Michigan.
+The weather doesn’t need to be cool to enjoy a nice bowl of soup, in fact, this easy clam chowder recipe is inspired by our favorite seafood chowder that we get every summer at The Cove in Leland, Michigan.

 This is an Instant Pot Soup recipe.
 I don’t own an Instant Pot.
 But my friend does and she promised me it was easy to use, especially for making this Instant Pot Clam Chowder recipe.
 I was craving clam chowder for dinner but it was already after lunch so it was too late to start it in the slow cooker.
 So, my friend let me borrow hers and I made my first ever Instant Pot Soup recipe.